sarah-bluhm-at-aalto/predictSD/readme.md

 group which showed a phenotype with smaller nuclei.

 #### GFP10x
-Dmel midgut progenitor esg-F/O lineage tracing.
+Dmel midgut ISC/EB-specific esg<sup>ts</sup> driver.
 Trained with voxel ZYX-dimensions of (8.20 um, 0.650 um, 0.650 um).
 Imaged with Aurox Clarity.

 ## dropHeaders.py
 Used to drop extra header rows from datafiles in LAM-hierarchical sample-folders so that the first row of files contains the column labels.
-Running this script on Imaris exported files is required when combining data from Imaris and labelCollect.py
+LAM expects input data to have exact header row index.
+Running this script on Imaris exported files is required when combined with data from labelCollect.py.

 ------------------------